HOT-Ecosystem/i2b2-act/README.md

 * There are no data to load into NCATS_* tables in the DDL.
 Therefore, the rows in table_access for the NCATS_* tables are commented out.
 * There are many errors in the OntologyInstallationInstructionsV2_0_1_Mar172019.docx file in the [Installation Instructions](https://pitt.app.box.com/s/jf2mupczvclzzxtmfvdd6pn1bytg1z1v).
 Using the DDL files in this repo is easier approach than the steps provided in that in the document.
 * The two files `insert_metadata_act_schemes_oracle_v201.sql` and `insert_metadata_act_table_access_oracle_v201.sql` from the ACT repository contain rows that already exist in the i2b2 database in the docker container.
 Use the two modified scripts in `postgres` directory instead.
 What's also commented out in the script is the rows for the NCATS_* tables.

+### ACT COVID-19 Ontology

+The ACT COVID-19 ontology is [GitHub - shyamvis/covid-phenotyping: Computable phenotypeing for Covid-19](https://github.com/shyamvis/covid-phenotyping).
+The live demo with the act ontology is at [i2b2 Web Client](http://dbmi-ncats-test01.dbmi.pitt.edu/webclient/)